NexPlayer/Android-SDK/advanced.md

 This method sets the value of an individual properties of the NexPlayer™.

-It’s recommended to call this method after getting theonConfigurationcallback by registering OnConfigurationListener on NexVideoView.
+It’s recommended to call this method after getting the OnConfigurationcallback by registering OnConfigurationListener on NexVideoView.
 We can not guarantee what result the NexPlayer™ will return if this method is called at different state.

 **Parameters**